Network visualization: Layer 2 maps

 A SD-WAN is a virtual WAN that allows businesses to securely connect users to applications using a combination of transport services architecture, such as Multiprotocol Label Switching (MPLS), Long-Term Evolution (LTE), and broadband internet services.

-OpManager's network visualizer's topology view option gives you a complete map-like representation of the various devices in each network of the discovered Cisco Meraki controller, which has built-in SD-WAN technology.
+OpManager's network visualizer's topology view option lets you perform software defined network visualization by giving you a complete map-like representation of the various devices in each network of the discovered Cisco Meraki controller.
 This topology view option helps you know the interconnections between the various devices in the selected network.

 Network visualization: 3D rack and floor views